-Before 2018 Rivian was an electric vehicle brand very few people even knew existed.
+Before 2018 Rivian was an electric vehicle brand very few people knew even existed.
 The reason being, Rivian had been operating in ‘stealth mode’ since 2009.
 Yes, while Rivian is technically a start-up company, a lot has been going on behind the scenes for over a decade.
-Rivian is set to release its first vehicle the R1T in the summer of 2021.
+Rivian delivered the first R1T vehicles to employees in late 2021.
 Essentially an electric pickup truck, or as Rivian refers to it, an ‘adventure vehicle’ the R1T has some impressive specs.
-For instance, the R1T will be rated to tow up to 11,000 lbs.
+For instance, the R1T is rated to tow a trailer up to 11,000 lbs.

 Key Rivian R1T Specs

 - Availablility – Now

 - Price – Starting $67,500 (Explore) > $73,000 (Launch Edition/Adventure)

 - Estimate Towing Range (50%) – 157 miles

 - Maximum DC Charge Rate – 190kW (Currently)

 Rivian R1T HP & Torque

 - AWD with 835 HP & 908 lb-ft of torque